MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Set-AzureRmEnvironment.md

 # Set-AzureRmEnvironment

 ## SYNOPSIS
-Sets properties for an azure_2 environment.
+Sets properties for an Azure environment.

 ## SYNTAX